 - Amphetamines can cause blood vessels to narrow, preventing enough blood from reaching the penis

 - Barbiturates may decrease interest in sex

 - Cocaine can cause blood vessels to narrow, preventing enough blood from reaching the penis.

 - Marijuana may increase sexual desire but prevent smooth muscle in your penis from relaxing to let enough blood flow in

 - Heroin can decrease levels of testosterone and reduce your interest in sex.

 - It isn’t just drugs that contribute to ED.
 Alcohol can cause symptoms, as its effects aren’t isolated, meaning it affects all the body parts, including the components needed to create an erection.
 Alcohol can lower hormone levels, including testosterone, and damage the testes.

 The Ripple Effect of a Low Sex Drive

-If you or someone you love is suffering from the effects of alcohol abuse, substance addiction or any other type of addiction, please call us today.
-Our addiction treatment counselors can help you deal with physical, emotional and psychological consequences of drug and alcohol abuse.
-A substance abuse treatment program is effective, safe and has helped many men reclaim their lives.
-Destination Hope is a full service drug, alcohol and dual diagnosis treatment facility in Florida for men suffering from substance abuse and mental health issues.
+If you or someone you love is suffering from the effects of alcohol abuse, substance addiction, or any other type of addiction, please call us today.
+Our addiction treatment counselors can help you deal with the physical, emotional, and psychological consequences of drug and alcohol abuse.
+A substance abuse treatment program is effective safe and has helped many men reclaim their lives.
+Destination Hope is a full-service drug, alcohol, and dual diagnosis treatment facility in Florida for those suffering from substance abuse and mental health issues.